Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 There are two basic types of insects that good gardeners will want in their yard: pollinating insects and insects that prey on pests.
-This article will focus on how to encourage bees to make your garden their home, or at least their home away from home.
+This article focuses on how to encourage bees- nature's perfect pollinator- to make your garden their home, or at least their home away from home.

 Importance of Pollination

 According to the USDA, “over 80% of the world’s flowering plants” require help pollinating.
 Pollination occurs when the pollen from an anther is transferred to the stigma of a flower.
 Since plants can’t always transfer pollen themselves, they require an outside agent (a pollinator) to help spread the pollen in order to reproduce.

 Bees are the most common pollinator of blooms and are also the most efficient pollinators, according to the USDA.
 But don’t think that honey bees are your only option; bumblebees, mining bees, and mason bees are also great pollinators.